orta/snowpack-plugin-hmr-phaser/README.md

 Each time you save inside that file, the scene will be removed at runtime and then re-created with the same `state` object and config.

+### TODO

+I need to write a game with this before it should be considered production ready, in that time I expect that I will:

+- Formalize what the design pattern for refreshable scenes look like
+- Add support for Sprites
+- Include a base class in this library for Scenes and Sprites
+- Look into whether all of this can be a Phaser plugin, so that you only need to include it in the game config

 ### Working on This

 The plugin is a single `index.js` file, with a corresponding `test.js`.
 Test your changes please.